LucasLima0202/oliator/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## How to use

+> npm start: just enter the name of the game, platform, the url of the game cover and to finish your category and your star rank, very simple

+> [!NOTE]
+> Personal project - learning more how to use react.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\